chrislarsenqlik/lambda/README.md

-# Lambda Architecture using Qlik QIX Engine API
+# Lambda Architecture using Qlik Sense Engine API

 # System pre-requisites / suggestions:
-This prototype has been tested with June 2017 release of Qlik Sense Desktop
+This prototype has been tested with February 2018 release of Qlik Sense (Desktop).

-Don't have the apps active and open while using the mashup, the sessions can step on each other, this is more a problem in desktop as engine api sessions are not authenticated/by user

-This more simplistic example does not connect to Kafka, looking at the SmartNodeServer.js code you can see that it has the capability if turned on
+This pure Node, socket.io, example does not connect to Kafka, change config parameter in the server js to connect to 'kafka' if you have a consumer/producer you want to connect to.

 Browser refresh may be necessary to reestablish engine api session from time to time.
 I think I know what can be done to fix this but not 100% sure.

-This was built using qSocks javascript wrapper for the QIX Engine API.
+This was built using *qSocks* javascript wrapper for the QIX Engine API.
 Enigma.js is the newer release put out specifically by Qlik.
 It is on my list of todos to convert to Enigma.
+Coming soon!!

 # Realtime Lambda implementation Deployment Instructions:
 1. Move the apps in the Apps folder to Qlik Sense Apps folder